-The ABEM Certification Examination is a one-day examination available at testing centers nationwide.
+The ABEM Certification Examination is a one-day examination available at most testing centers world-wide.

 Prior to the computer-based examination, a detailed analysis of individual questions has been performed and a minimum passing score established.
 After completion of the exam, ABEM Executive Office Staff will notify candidates whether they passed or failed the examination.